daxmore/midnight-blog/client/MidnightBlog-Technical-Documentation.md

    ```

 2. **Storage Optimization**:
-   - Images are converted to base64 for storage
+   - Images are converted to base64 for transmission to the backend.
-   - Size validation before storage
+   - Size validation before transmission.
-   - Automatic compression for large images
+   - Automatic compression for large images.
-   - Fallback to placeholder images when needed
+   - Fallback to placeholder images when needed.

 3. **Error Handling**:
-   - Clear error messages for invalid uploads
+   - Clear error messages for invalid uploads.
-   - Graceful fallbacks for failed validations
+   - Graceful fallbacks for failed validations.
-   - User-friendly warnings for large files
+   - User-friendly warnings for large files.
-   - Automatic cleanup of invalid data
+   - Automatic cleanup of invalid data.

 ### Utility Libraries